bazelbuild/rules_pkg/README.md

 *   [pkg](https://github.com/bazelbuild/rules_pkg/tree/master/pkg) - Rules for
     building packages of various types.

-Bazel now uses this rule set for packaging it's distribution.
-It still contains a vestigial early version of pkg_tar, but that will be removed in a future Bazel release.
+Bazel now uses this rule set for packaging its distribution.
+It still contains a vestigial early version of `pkg_tar`, but that will be removed in a future Bazel release.